47 New Coronavirus Cases Found in Japan

 - Русский

-Tokyo, June 4 (Jiji Press)--Forty-seven new cases of the novel coronavirus were reported in Japan on Thursday while fatalities related to the virus increased by six to 926.
+Tokyo, June 5 (Jiji Press)--Forty-seven new infection cases of the novel coronavirus were confirmed in Japan on Friday while the number of deaths linked to the virus rose by four to 930.

-In Tokyo, 28 new infection cases were confirmed, with the daily count exceeding 10 for the fourth consecutive day.
-The total number of infection cases confirmed in Japan's capital grew to 5,323.
+In Tokyo, 20 new infection cases were found, sending the cumulative number in the Japanese capital to 5,343.
+The daily number of infection cases in Tokyo topped 10 for the fifth straight day.

-Infection routes have not been identified for 14 of the 28 people.
-Five are linked to a nightclub with male companions, according to the Tokyo metropolitan government.
-Twenty-three are in the 10-39 age group.
-An infected centenarian woman died, the Tokyo government said.
+Meanwhile, five people were found with the virus in Kitakyushu, Fukuoka Prefecture, southwestern Japan, on Friday.
+One of them is a student at a city-run elementary school, which is a suspected site of cluster infections.

-Meanwhile, six infection cases were found in Kitakyushu, Fukuoka Prefecture, southwestern Japan, on Thursday.
+The city saw new cases for 14 straight days, during which a total of 135 people tested positive for the coronavirus.

-The city saw new cases for 13 straight days, but the daily number was below 10 for three days in a row.
-Total infection cases in the city during the 13-day period reached 130.
+The four new deaths were in Tokyo, Saitama Prefecture, north of the capital, and the central prefecture of Ishikawa.

 [Copyright The Jiji Press, Ltd.]